 Aware of the reality that cycling, professional and amateur, has a lot to do to adapt its image to the values of environmental preservation, the organization of Serra da Estrela Granfondo joined the international projects Ecocyclo and Ne Jetez Plus.
 This last one drafted a version of its official logo in Portuguese, specifically for events under the responsibility of Clube Chronos with the message “Don't throw it away”.
 Thus, Clube Chronos joins, as the only Portuguese sports organization, organizations from other events such as Quebrantahuesos, L'Etape du Tour, La Leggendaria Charly Gaul and other reference events as a partner of these projects recognized by UCI, trying to avoid that major cycling events are marked by the garbage trail left along the road and its shoulders.

-The big change can be made by small gestures and the attitude of not throwing the garbage out of the designated areas means saving hours of an arduous task done by the volunteers along the way, searching and picking up the rest of the wrappers left by the athletes , so that the big cycling party on the 5th of July will have nothing but good memories.
+The big change can be made by small gestures and the attitude of not throwing the garbage out of the designated areas means saving hours of an arduous task done by the volunteers along the way, searching and picking up the rest of the wrappers left by the athletes , so that the big cycling party on June 25th will have nothing but good memories.

 Complementing this work of awareness and motivation for a better behavior of the athletes along the route, the organization, in Serra da Estrela Granfondo will carry out several actions and give greater prominence in recovery areas purposely identified for the participants to deposit the their empty packaging wrappers.